shaswattrivedi/savora-frontend/README.md

 # Savora – Where every recipe tells a story

-Savora is a full-stack, responsive recipe sharing platform built with the mandated MERN syllabus stack:
+Savora is now a **100% frontend** React experience you can run locally with zero Docker, MongoDB, or backend services.
+The entire application is powered by a browser-based mock API that persists data in `localStorage`, so you still get authentication, favourites, reviews, and admin tooling without leaving the comfort of the client.

+## ✨ Frontend Highlights

-- **Frontend:** React, modern HTML5, CSS3 (no UI frameworks, pure gradients)
+- React 18 + Vite, modern HTML5 + vanilla CSS3 gradients (no component libraries)
-- **Backend:** Node.js, Express.js
-- **Database:** MongoDB via Mongoose
-- **Auth:** JWT with HTTP-only tokens and bcrypt password hashing

-The application lets passionate cooks create, share, and discover recipes across world cuisines while maintaining a clean, food-inspired aesthetic.

-## ✨ Feature Highlights

-- Secure JWT authentication with profile management
-- Create, edit, delete, and browse recipes with cuisine & diet filters
-- Interactive search with pagination-ready results
-- Bookmark (favorites) system and community-powered ratings + reviews
+- Local mock API with persistent data, seeded with curated recipes and users
+- Auth, bookmarks, reviews, and admin dashboards simulated entirely in-browser
+- Intelligent recipe filters (search, cuisine, diet, category, sorting) with pagination
-- Trending carousel, featured collections, and top contributors board
+- Hero carousel, featured collections, quick picks, community guides, and contributors spotlight
-- Live recipe search sourcing data from TheMealDB via the backend proxy
-- Admin tooling to moderate recipes and manage user accounts
-- About & Contact pages with contact form validation
-- Toast notifications, modals, and accessible color-contrast adherence
+- External inspiration feed backed by bundled Figma-style “imported” recipes
-- Responsive CSS Grid/Flexbox layouts for phones, tablets, and desktops
+- Fully responsive layouts built with CSS Grid/Flexbox and glassmorphism accents

 ## 🎨 Design System Cheat Sheet